ubco-W2022T1-cosc301/project-group47/final_report_group47.md

 *Figure 8.
 Difference between the top 10 Countries' analyzed Happiness Score and their provided Happiness Score, sorted by the analyzed Happiness Score*

+As seen in figure 4.2, for the 10 happiest coutries, the calculated and given happiness index follow a very similar trend, displaying that in these countries, the strength of the economy, level of social support, life expectancy, and trust in the government seem to directly determine the population's life satisfaction.

 ### 4.3: